flyteorg/flyte/docs/user_guide/productionizing/configuring_access_to_gpus.md

 ```
 The Kubernetes scheduler will admit the pod if there are worker nodes in the cluster with a matching taint and available resources.

-The resource `nvidia.com/gpu` key name is not arbitrary.
+The resource `nvidia.com/gpu` key name is not arbitrary though.
 It corresponds to the [Extended Resource](https://kubernetes.io/docs/tasks/administer-cluster/extended-resource-node/) that the Kubernetes worker nodes advertise to the API server through the [device plugin](https://kubernetes.io/docs/tasks/manage-gpus/scheduling-gpus/#using-device-plugins).

->NVIDIA maintains a [GPU operator](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/index.html) that automates the management of all software prerequisites on Kubernetes.
+>NVIDIA maintains a [GPU operator](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/index.html) that automates the management of all software prerequisites on Kubernetes, including the device plugin.

+``flytekit`` assumes by default that `nvidia.com/gpu` is the resource name for your GPUs.
 If your GPU accelerators expose a different resource name, adjust the following key in the Helm values file:

 **flyte-core**
 ```yaml